GamesCreed

 If you’ve got the itch for something a bit chillier in the slowly warming days, you can grab your board and coast down some slopes in Grand Mountain Adventure: Wonderlands.

-As winter has recently taken its annual leave once again, it’s certainly not hard to feel a bit of regret for some of the things we didn’t or weren’t quite able get to do during its stay.
+As winter has recently taken its annual leave once again, it’s certainly not hard to feel a bit of regret for some of the things we didn’t or weren’t quite able to get to do during its stay.
 For me, one of the many things that I think about when it comes to winter is snow, and with snow comes, among other things, snowboarding.

 Enter ‘Grand Mountain Adventure: Wonderlands’, developed by Toppluva AB and published by Microids.
-It is a very casual sports game, in so much as the game features a pair of sports, that being snowboarding and skiing, as its main theme.
+It is a very casual sports game, since the game features a pair of sports, that being snowboarding and skiing, as its main theme.
 However, I find it very important to emphasize the casual aspect of the game, as it is one of the game’s main draws, I feel.
 There is a multiplayer mode, where you can compete with your friends if you do so desire, but that is not where the main feel of the game shines, I feel.

 To begin with, Grand Mountain Adventure: Wonderlands takes an overhead angle, looking down on you from the front.
-The controls are simple to learn, and make for an easy experience to quickly jump into and start swinging once you’ve gotten your hands on a copy of the game.
-You simply tilt the movement stick from side to side, swaying back and forth to swing your way down snow covered slopes.
-You can jump, tilt the sticks to pull off tricks, and of course slow your speed and skid to a stop.
+The controls are simple to learn and make for an easy experience to quickly jump into and start swinging once you’ve gotten your hands on a copy of the game.
+You simply tilt the movement stick from side to side, swaying back and forth to swing your way down snow-covered slopes.
+You can jump, tilt the sticks to pull off tricks, and of course, slow your speed and skid to a stop.

 View post on imgur.com